AlexRogalskiy/serverless-java-example/README.md

 Optionally you can specify the `--stage` parameter to deploy specific instances of the application (eg dev vs staging vs production).

-If you've made changes to specific functions, you'll have to build and upload to AWS (where NAME == your function name):
+If you've made changes to specific functions, you can build & deploy that specific function only, which might be faster than a full `serverless deploy`.

     gradle buildZip
     serverless deploy function --function NAME